Next step · Thailand

 Is the LTR visa better than the DTV for remote workers and freelancers?

 For most European freelancers, the DTV is the right choice.
-The LTR's Wealthy Global Citizen category requires USD 80,000/yr income for two consecutive years and USD 1,000,000 in assets — thresholds that rule out most early-stage freelancers and founders.
+The LTR's Wealthy Global Citizen category requires USD 1,000,000 in assets and USD 500,000 invested in Thailand — thresholds that rule out most early-stage freelancers and founders.
 For freelancers who do clear the thresholds, the comparison comes down to: whether the potential LTR tax exemption outweighs the DTV's lower cost and simpler structure, and whether a 10-year horizon makes sense.
 For high-income earners above USD 150,000/yr, the LTR tax exemption can represent significant savings; for those in the USD 80,000–120,000 band, the DTV's remittance-controlled structure often produces a comparable effective rate.

 How much does the Thailand LTR visa cost?